sam-mahdi/PAL/README.md

 # PAL
 This Library contains 5 different programs designed to assist in assigning NMR peaks using SPARKY.

+Each Program contains a ReadMe.
+For instructions on how to use the program, simply navigate to the folder of the program you wish to use and look at its ReadMe.

 ***AVS (Assignment Verification using Sparta+)***
 This program can generate SPARTA+ files from PDB structures.
 It can also convert said generated SPARTA+ (or BMRB average chemical shifts) file into a format that can be used for APS.